 - (a) Inter-departmental Transfers.
 All employees will be permitted to submit letters of intent to transfer to any department when new employees are required.
 Employees who have submitted a letter of intent will be given preference over outside applicants provided they are qualified either to perform the work or enter the training program offered to outside applicants.
 Employees electing to transfer will be given seniority in their new department ahead of outside applicants who start on the same date, and they will use their original service date for all benefits tied to years of service. - (b) Maintenance Employee Transfers.
 Maintenance employees who wish to transfer to another location covered by this agreement must submit a letter of intent.
 The letter must be submitted to the manager of the transfer location and the employee's current location.
 Such requests will expire each year on December 31.
 When vacancies exist at a location, maintenance employees who have submitted a letter requesting transfer to that location will be allowed to transfer to the location.
 When there are more transfer requests than vacancies, seniority will prevail.
-Such maintenance employees will initially be assigned to a vacant shift but will be allowed to exercise their seniority on all future bids. - ARTICLE G-2.
-SENIORITY RIGHTS OF UNION REPRESENTATIVES Employees of the Company, used in the service of ATU Local 1700, national or state AFL-CIO, the Amalgamated Transit Union, or trust administration will, while in such service, retain and accumulate all seniority rights enjoyed by other employees. - ARTICLE G-3.
-FURLOUGH AND RECALL Furlough and recall will be by location.
-Furloughed employees may elect to exercise seniority at any other location where there is a working junior employee or open position.
+Such maintenance employees will initially be assigned to a vacant shift but will be allowed to exercise their seniority on all future bids. - (c) Transferring between BoltBus and Greyhound.
+Beginning January 1, 2010 BoltBus operators will begin accruing seniority for purposes of moving to Greyhound.
+On January 1, 2010, Greyhound operators will begin accruing seniority for the purposes of moving to BoltBus.